Cosmological constraints on the decay of heavy relics into neutrinos: Results and discussion

 \section{Results and discussion}

 Now that both the decay process and the cosmological probes used to constrain it have been outlined, we move on to the discussion of the resulting bounds.
-These are displayed in the $\tau_\phi-m_\phi$ plane in Fig.~\ref{fig:final}.
+These are displayed in the $\tau_\phi-m_\phi$ plane in Fig.~\ref{fig:final} and in the $f_\phi-\tau_\phi$ plane in Fig.~\ref{fig:final_fphi}.